 The Company owns all of the capital stock of the Bank.
-The Bank owns a 99.6% equity interest and controls the operations of its subsidiary, Amalgamated Real Estate Management Company ("AREMCO"), which is a consolidated real estate investment trust holding certain of our purchased and originated loans.
-The income generated from the loans held in AREMCO is paid out to stockholders, including the Bank, in the form of dividends.
-AREMCO calculates its annual dividend to equal or exceed 95% of the projected annual taxable income and during December of each year, the Board of Directors of AREMCO declares a dividend to be paid to stockholders in the following January.
+The Bank owns a 99.6% equity interest and controls the operations of its subsidiary, Amalgamated Real Estate Management Company ("AREMCO"), which was formed to serve as a consolidated real estate investment trust holding certain of our purchased and originated loans.

+During the year ending December 31, 2024, the Board of Directors of AREMCO approved a plan of liquidation of AREMCO.
+All stockholders of AREMCO were paid a liquidating distribution.
+The legal dissolution of AREMCO will be finalized in 2025.